Team2584/Rapid-React/README.md

 # Rapid-React
-The repository for the Rapid React robot code
+The repository for the Rapid React robot code.